Raiden-Makoto/ProjectAURELIUS/alloys/readme.md

 ## Battery Integration

 The AI developed a high-throughput strategy, maxxing out the charging current for almost the entire cycle to achieve peak capacity (~$200$ mAh) rather than adhering to conservative "break-in" protocols.
 While the immediate capacity gains outweighed the penalties for bypassing the initial formation phase, providing exceptional short-term performance, this "fast and furious" approach would be catastrophic for long-term battery health.
-In a real-world device, skipping the protective SEI formation at low current would lead to rapid electrolyte consumption, irreversible lithium plating and an extremely shortened cycle life.
+In a real-world device, skipping the protective SEI (Solid Electrolyte Interphase) formation at low current would lead to rapid electrolyte consumption, irreversible lithium plating and an extremely shortened cycle life.

 ![Battery Formation Cycle](integration/fcycle.png)